Question: FIFO or LIFO Inventory Methods - What's the Difference? Which is Better?

 LIFO inventory accounting increases record keeping, because older inventory items may be kept on hand for several years, while under FIFO those older items are sold first, so record keeping requirements are less.

 Regulations and FIFO vs. LIFO

 As you might guess, the IRS doesn't like LIFO valuation, because it usually results in lower profits (less taxable income).
 But the IRS does allow businesses to use LIFO accounting, requiring an application, on Form 970.
-Read more about the IRS's thoughts on LIFO.

 The national accounting standards organization, the Financial Accounting Standards Board (FASB), in its Generally Accepted Accounting Procedures, allows both FIFO and LIFO accounting.
 The international accounting standards body (IFRS) doesn't allow LIFO to be used, so if your company has international locations, you probably won't be able to use it.